 Can Stored Data Answer All Questions: A Study of Questions on Eating Disorders

-One often hears statements such as eighty percent of the questions can be answered by twenty percent of the answers, or other similar statements, indicating that a small set of answers are enough to answer most of the questions in a particular topical area.
+A common statement is that 80% of the questions can be answered by a small set of perhaps 20% of all answers.
 To investigate this statement, a set of 630 questions, which were sent to an on-line service, were analyzed.
 All the questions were about eating disorders and obesity.
 The conclusion is that the statement, which was investigated, was not true.
-There was a large variation of different questions, and even though some questions did appear more than once, it was much less than eighty percent of all questions.
-The chapter offers insight into different types of questions posted on-line in the area of eating disorders.
+There was a large variation of different questions, and even though some questions did appear more than once, it was much less than 80% of all questions.
+The paper offers insight into different types of questions posted on-line in the area of eating disorders.
 From the study follows that to provide satisfactory answers to a large part of the questions, it is necessary to have humans answering the questions.

 Place, publisher, year, edition, pages